angelcervera/dustjs-fw/README.md

 Some features:
  - i18n with default language
- - import/export translations into CSV files, for easily translators job.
+ - import/export translations from/into CSV files, for easily translators job.
  - Parameters accesibles according to selected environment
  - Automatic escape eol and tab characters.